Lotions, creams, body butters, and moisturisers.

-Whilst there are a few guidelines that you need to follow, beyond that the possibilities for inventing and making your own creams and products are endless.
+Beyond that, the possibilities for inventing and making your own creams and products are endless.
 Join us here for step two.

-Therefore having very accurate scales is key, because even 1 gram can make the difference to your overall recipe.
+Therefore, having very accurate scales is important, because even 1 gram can differentiate your overall recipe.

 - You will also need a selection of different sized stainless steel pans

-- Good accurate digital scales.
-You can easily pick up a good one that weighs 1.0 grams quite reasonably.
-For much smaller amounts such as weighing extracts you will require a scale that weighs o.1 gram, which are more expensive
+- Good, accurate digital scales.
+You can easily pick up one that weighs 1.0 grams quite reasonably.
+For much smaller amounts, such as weighing extracts, you will require a scale that weighs 0.1 grams, which may be more expensive

-- Thermometer for up to 100.c, a candy thermometer is ideal
+- A thermometer for up to 100 C; a candy thermometer is ideal

 - Always have a couple of heatproof glass measuring jugs handy

-- A couple of spatuals, to scrape that last amount of cream into your jar
+- A couple of spatulas, to scrape the last amount of cream into your jars

 - A metal sieve is always useful

-- An electric hand mixer, a stick blender for making lotions, with a beater attachment and a regular hand whisk, for making mousses
+- An electric hand mixer or stick blender for making lotions, with a beater attachment and a regular hand whisk

-- You will need a selection of metal spoons, plastic or wood are not hygienic enough
+- A selection of metal spoons; plastic or wood are not hygienic enough